MicrosoftDocs/win32/desktop-src/axe/authorurl.md

 ## Text value

-A URL to the web site for the assessment’s author.
+A URL to the web site for the assessment s author.

 ## Child elements